 - Outside these zones, anthrax is a much more sporadic disease, the occurrence of which depends either on exposure to the accidental introduction of spores on vegetable foodstuffs or animal products or to the disturbance of soil contaminated in the past by buried anthrax carcasses.

 - These circumstances prevail in the UK and more generally in western Europe.

 - Sometimes in the subtropics, biting flies inoculate b anthracis into the skin, but in general, anthrax is contracted by inhaling the spores.

 - When ingested, the spores lodge in the pharyngeal or enteric mucosa, germinate and encapsulate.

 - The capsule prevents phagocytosis and destruction of the cell.

-- The vegetative cells begin to produce toxin.
+- The vegetative cells begin to produce toxins.
 The complete toxin is a complex of substances, which are encoded by a plasmid.

 - One component of the toxin is adenylyl cyclase, which provokes massive edema at the site of invasion.